UVicSubmarine/submarine/README.md

-# submarine
+# Submarine

-A Repository of the current Eclipse project
+A Repository of the current Submarine Project
-Currently Includes all files of the project.
-Unneeded files can be deleted later.
-Testing